parmeus/docs/docs/guide/reference/restful.md

 ## Get Similarity Matrix of DigitalSouls

-This API is used for getting the similarity matrix about a set of DigitalSouls.
+This API is used for getting the similarity matrix from a set of DigitalSouls.

 ### Structure